Published March 8, 2013

 K. Popescu, PhD, associate professor of biochemistry, has

 been selected and evaluated by the Faculty of 1000, placing her work in

 its library of the top 2 percent of articles in biology and

-“very good” rating—by an evaluator with the the
+“very good” rating — from an evaluator with the

 post-publication peer review service.

 The paper sheds light on processes involving the synaptic

 protein NMDA receptor, whose overactivity has been implicated in

 Upon binding the neurotransmitter glutamate, this protein gates an ionic current across the cellular membrane, Popescu explains.
 The current is necessary for normal development of the central nervous system as well as learning and memory throughout life.